> Hawksbill Sea Turtle Recovery Project

 HWF Honu Watch Project

-Through its Honu Watch program, Hawaii Wildlife Fund monitors basking
+Through its Honu Watch program, Hawaii Wildlife Fund protects basking

-the phenomenon called "basking," a rare behavior in which green sea turtles crawl ashore
+the phenomenon called "basking," a rare behavior in which turtles crawl ashore

 for reasons other than nesting.
 No other species of sea turtles are